codefellows-javascript-401d17/33-photo_uploads/README.md

   * `_content.scss`

 #### Feature Tasks
-* create a `SettingsContainer`
+* create a simple front end for your cf-gram (or comparable) API
-  * give the user the ability to create and update their profile
+* create a landing page that enables a user to signup and signin
-* **optional:** create a `DashboardContainer`
+  * redirect the user to the dashboard page on signup or signin
-  * give the user the ability to create, read, update and delete photos as part of their photo gallery
+  * store the users token in `localStorage` on signin

 #### Test
 * test your redux reducers
-* test your `util` methods
+* **optional:** test your `util` methods